1 jsem: parallelism semaphores for GHC

 All changes are gated behind this -jsem flag:

-• The -jsem and -j flags override eachother to determine which mechanism to use to control paralellism.
+• The -jsem and -j flags override each other to determine which mechanism to use to control parallelism.

 1.2.1 Change to user manual